CNES/cars/docs/source/design/index.rst

 This Multiview stereo pipeline is intended for massive DSM production with a robust and performant design.

 This tool has indeed two main targets:

-- be a performant and stable tool in projects ground segment: stability, performance, ...
+- be a performant and stable tool in projects ground segment: stability, performance.
-- be an engineering tool to test new algorithms for study : evolutivity, modularity, documentation, ...
+- be an engineering tool to test new algorithms for study : evolutivity, modularity, documentation.

 For this two contexts, CARS has to be well designed and refactored.